xircleag/layer-patch/README.md

 Each Operation consists of the following keys:

-* operation: Type of mutation to perform
+* operation: Type of mutation to perform (required)
-* property: Path to the property to modify
+* property: Path to the property to modify (required)
 * value: Value to be added or removed from the property
 * id: Id of the object to be added or removed from the property
 * index: Index in an array of a value to insert or remove